HIV/AIDS activism: History of anti-disease activism in Africa

-The widespread belief in various misconceptions about HIV/AIDS has resulted in a serious handicap holding back treatment in certain parts of Africa.
-Activists have worked in a variety of different nations to promote effective treatment and to fight back against the myth.
-One particular example that's drawn international media attention is the 'virgin cleansing myth', with some communities in Africa believing that sex with a un-experienced partner can cure either AIDS or the underlying HIV infection itself.
-Activist Betty Makoni is one particular individual who has repeatedly worked to dispel the myth; in 1999, she founded the charity Girl Child Network to support Zimbabwe's young sex abuse victims.
+The widespread belief in various misconceptions about HIV/AIDS has resulted in a serious handicap holding back medical progress in certain locations inside of Africa.
+A number of activists have worked in a variety of different contexts to promote effective treatment and to fight back cultural barriers to their work.
+One particular viewpoint that's drawn international media attention is the 'virgin cleansing myth', with certain African communities believing that sex with a inexperienced partner can somehow cure either AIDS or the underlying HIV infection itself.
+Activist Betty Makoni is one particular campaigner who has repeatedly worked to dispel the myth both within her home communities inside Zimbabwe and elsewhere.
+Her efforts in HIV/AIDS activism and in supporting the broader issue of civil rights involving violence against women has involved setting up the charitable group known as the Girl Child Network, and the U.S. news publication The Huffington Post has commented upon her "courageous work", especially given the socio-political tensions around human rights in Zimbabwe.
+She's the central figure behind the internationally known documentary film Tapestries of Hope.

-In terms of social activism against governments, the controversial 2014 Anti-Homosexuality Bill of Uganda, which aimed at making homosexual sex a criminal offense, earned condemnation from individual activists as well as from groups such as The Global Fund to Fight AIDS, Tuberculosis and Malaria.
-Said organization stated that excluding marginalised groups would compromise efforts to stop the spread of AIDS in Uganda, a social problem to the point that a full 5.4% of the adult population had been infected with HIV by the year 2007.
+In terms of social activism by Africans against their governments directly, the controversial 2014 Anti-Homosexuality Bill inside of Uganda, which aimed at making homosexual sex a criminal offense, earned condemnation from individual campaigners as well as from groups such as The Global Fund to Fight AIDS, Tuberculosis and Malaria (which is also known simply as the Global Fund).
+Said organization stated that excluding marginalized peoples significantly compromises efforts to stop the spread of HIV/AIDS in Uganda, which has been a widespread social problem to the point that the President's Emergency Plan for AIDS Relief (known as PEPFAR) group based out of the U.S. gave a full $285 million in recent years to fight the pandemic's lingering spread.
+Hardline forms of social conservatism and other ideological opinions have presented a significant challenge inside the nation.
+The Global Fund's work in HIV/AIDS activism has been paralleled by the U.S. embassy's actions condemning the bill.